|Maps:||LPI Jamison 8930-2N 1:25000|

 After a break, continue on to Mt Stormbreaker.
 Then there is the final up and down (but more up than down) around Rip, over Rack, around Roar and over Rumble, before you reach Mt Cloudmaker.
 The top of Mt Cloudmaker is covered with trees and there are no views.
 There is a log book on top of the summit cairn that you can sign.

-From Mt Cloudmaker, head NNE on a vague track that drops down then traverses the north side of the summit ridge, before dropping off to the north down to Dex Creek.
+From Mt Cloudmaker, head NE on a vague track that traverses the northern flank of the summit ridge to its eastern end, before dropping off to the north down to Dex Creek at MGA401416.
 Note there is another track from the top of Mt Cloudmaker that heads generally south east, and then east on to the Ti Willa Tops, so don't just assume any track is the right one.
-Dex Creek usually has flowing water, and there are a number of campsites on both sides of the creek.
+Dex Creek usually has flowing water, but it can dry up after longer dry spells.
+There are a number of small campsites on both sides of the creek.

 Day 2: Dex Creek to Mt Strongleg to Mobbs Swamp (16km, 650m ascent)

 The trail heads steeply north down the obvious ridge, finishing at Kanangra Creek where you can fill up with water.
+The track down the upper half of the ridge is relatively clear, but it becomes harder to follow as you get closer to the creek.
 If you have sufficient water, you can take a short cut about half way down aiming for the bottom of Yellow Pup Ridge.
-This bit of the ridge is open but steepapart from the last 50m or so to the Coxs River.
-The Coxs River is generalleasy to ford just before a small set of rapids on the west side of Yellow Pup Ridge.
+The Coxs River is generally easy to ford just before a small set of rapids on the west side of Yellow Pup Ridge.
 The river should only be about knee deep at this point.
 If it is more than waist deep then it is dangerous to cross, and you may need to wait or return to Kanangra Walls.

 The trail continues along the east side of Yellow Dog Ridge to the flats below Mt Dingo.
+The track from Yellow Dog Ridge to Mobbs Swamp is overgrown and slow going, at times requiring care in finding the track, but nothing like some of the sections encountered between Dex Creek and Mt Strongleg.
 At Mt Dingo, a well defined track branches off to the right up to the summit, and you can visit the lookout at Splendour Rock if you have the time.
 A high traverse via Mt Merrimerrigal, Mt Warrigal and Mt Mouin is an alternative route to Medlow Gap, but requires that you have sufficient water.